Callum-Gilfedder/PortfolioWebsite/README.md

 * Change portrait photo background?
 Or maybe keep red but add more red to website?
 * Need to change first introduction photo to something else.
 * z index is fixed for navbar.

 * Fix github link undoing hover animation for card.
+* Could fix this by adding hover event listener to every single element of the card?
+Alot of effort but may be only solution.
+* Add favicon.

+* Could improve paragraph formats when actually adding correct text.